Koanyaku/godot_rmesh_import/docs/rmesh_format_cbre-ex.md

 For each vertice, some data gets stored.
 This data _always_ takes up 31 bytes.

 ```
-4-byte 'Decimal' type, representing the vertex' X position (in CBRE-EX).
+4-byte 'float' value, representing the vertex' X position (in SCP – CB).
-4-byte 'Decimal' type, representing the vertex' Z position (in CBRE-EX).
+4-byte 'float' value, representing the vertex' Y position (in SCP – CB).
-4-byte 'Decimal' type, representing the vertex' Y position (in CBRE-EX).
+4-byte 'float' value, representing the vertex' Z position (in SCP – CB).

-4-byte 'Single' type, representing the U value of the texture's UV values.
+4-byte 'float' value, representing the U value of the texture's UV values.
-4-byte 'Single' type, representing the V value of the texture's UV values.
+4-byte 'float' value, representing the V value of the texture's UV values.

-4-byte 'Single' type, representing the U value of the lightmap texture's UV values.
+4-byte 'float' value, representing the U value of the lightmap texture's UV values.
 This value is always 0.0.
-4-byte 'Single' type, representing the V value of the lightmap texture's UV values.
+4-byte 'float' value, representing the V value of the lightmap texture's UV values.
 This value is always 0.0.

 Three filler bytes.
 These are supposed to be the vertex' vertex colors, but they are always stored as 255 (FF).
 ```